operator-framework/java-operator-plugins/CONTRIBUTING.md

 ### Code style

-The coding style suggested by the Golang community is used in operator-sdk.
+The coding style suggested by the Java community is used in Java operator.
 See the [style doc](https://google.github.io/styleguide/javaguide.html) for details.

 Please follow this style to make operator-sdk easy to review, maintain and develop.